carolynl23/applied-ai-system-project/README.md

+# 🐾 PawPal+
-# 🐾 PawPal+ — AI-Powered Pet Care Planning & Health Triage
+# An AI-Powered Pet Care Planning & Health Triage

 > A Streamlit application that combines intelligent daily schedule planning with an AI diagnostic assistant to help pet owners stay consistent with care and respond confidently to health concerns.